Morgan Klimchuk: Playing career

 Playing all roles in Regina, Klimchuk developed into a top prospect for the 2013 NHL Entry Draft and was ranked by the NHL Central Scouting Bureau 25th among North American skaters.
 He credited the chance to play in all offensive and defensive situations with helping him develop a strong two-way game.
 The Calgary Flames used the pick they acquired in the Jarome Iginla trade to select Klimchuk in the first round, 28th overall.
 He signed a three-year entry-level contract with the Flames on December 17, 2013.

 On January 2, 2015, Klimchuk was dealt from the Pats to the Brandon Wheat Kings, in a trade that saw Jesse Gabrielle move to the Pats.

-Klimchuk was invited to the Flames' 2015 training camp, but was assigned to the Flames AHL affiliate, the Stockton Heat for the 2015–16 season.
+Klimchuk was invited to the Flames' 2015 training camp, but was assigned to the Flames American Hockey League (AHL) affiliate, the Stockton Heat for the 2015–16 season.
 Klimchuk made his NHL debut on February 19, 2018, against the Boston Bruins.
 The following day he was reassigned to the AHL.

 During the 2018–19 season, on November 27, 2018, Klimchuk was traded by the Flames to the Toronto Maple Leafs in exchange for Andrew Nielsen.
 Klimchuk appeared in just 13 games with the Toronto Marlies, before he was traded by the Maple Leafs for the second time within the season to the Ottawa Senators in exchange for Gabriel Gagne on January 11, 2019.
+He finished the season with Ottawa's AHL affiliate, the Belleville Senators scoring four goals and five points in eight games before a season-ending shoulder injury.
+The Senators re-signed Klimchuk to a one-year two-way contract on June 13, 2019.
+He spent the entire 2019–20 season with Belleville.

+Coaching career

+Klimchuk stopped playing after the 2019–20 season and began coaching.
+During the 2021–22 season, Klimchuk was an assistant coach with Edge School U15 Prep in the CSSHL.
+He was named an assistant coach of the WHL's Victoria Royals on August 29, 2022.